vectorbite/VectorBiteDataPlatform/static/docs/vecdyn/submitting.md

 If the validation fails, you will be returned a report in-line within the validator page:

-Here is an example report from a test data-set which failed, the CSV is not formatted correctly, and there are data type errors.
+Here is an example report from a test data-set which failed, the CSV is not formatted correctly and there are data type errors.

 ```
             ========================